Multiple-criteria decision analysis

 Once you model your objective like that, your criteria can be extracted easily as "Sale", "Cost", "Time", "Distance", "Neighborhood is good" etc.

 In the Objective startup screen, select the appropriate objective term from the drop-down box, and enter the criterion in the textbox, as shown below.

 There is a reason for this question.
 If you want to express your payoff for something which is a subjective type (like beauty, comfort, satisfaction, etc), or if you simply want to express the payoff directly in terms of utility value (even for money) then you can choose the Subjective type.
 If you choose the Subjective type, then no more questions will be asked.
-But if you choose the Number or Monetary type, then you may be asked the Minimum possible value, Maximum possible value, unit, etc. For monetary type, you may be asked if you want to calculate Net Present Value based on the interest rate, which may be useful for financial calculation.
-We have explained the criterion data types and usages in detail in separate pages.
+But if you choose the Number or Monetary type, then you may be asked the Minimum possible value, Maximum possible value, unit, etc. We have explained the criterion data types and usages in detail on separate pages.

 For example, say you are choosing a house to buy and you have 2 objectives.